1776 (musical): Act I

 On May 8, 1776, the Second Continental Congress, convening in Philadelphia at present-day Independence Hall, proceeds with its business.
-John Adams, the widely disliked delegate from Massachusetts, is frustrated because Congress will not even debate his proposals on independence.
-The other delegates, preoccupied with the rising heat, implore him to "Sit Down, John."
-Adams denounces the do-nothing Congress ("Piddle, Twiddle, and Resolve"), then reads the latest missive to his loving wife Abigail, who speaks to him in his imagination ("Till Then").
-Later, Adams meets delegate Benjamin Franklin, who suggests that, because Adams is unpopular, he should let another delegate propose a resolution on independence.
-Richard Henry Lee of Virginia enters, having been summoned by Franklin; Franklin persuades Lee to ask the Virginia House of Burgesses to authorize a pro-independence resolution ("The Lees of Old Virginia").
+John Adams, the controversial delegate from Braintree, Massachusetts, is frustrated because Congress will not even debate his proposals on independence.
+The other delegates, preoccupied with the rising heat, implore him to "Sit Down, John".
+Adams is frustrated that the Congress does nothing but "Piddle, Twiddle, and Resolve" as he imagines a conversation with his wife Abigail, who remains at the Adams homestead in Massachusetts and communicates by letter.
+Later, Adams meets delegate Benjamin Franklin, an elderly lecherous scamp, who suggests that Adams should let another, more popular delegate propose a resolution on independence and summons the charismatic Richard Henry Lee of Stratford, Virginia.
+Lee eagerly agrees to return to Virginia to procure an independence resolution from the Virginia House of Burgesses using his family's reputation and clout ("The Lees of Old Virginia").

-Weeks later, new delegate Dr. Lyman Hall of Georgia arrives and is introduced to many important members of Congress, including Andrew McNair, the custodian; Stephen Hopkins of Rhode Island; Edward Rutledge of South Carolina; and Caesar Rodney of Delaware, among others.
-As Congress is assembled, John Hancock, the president of Congress, notes that the entire New Jersey delegation has been absent for quite some time.
-A gloomy dispatch from George Washington, commander of the Continental Army, arrives by courier and is read aloud by Charles Thomson, the Congressional Secretary.
+Weeks later, new delegate Dr. Lyman Hall of Georgia arrives and is introduced to many important members of Congress, including Andrew McNair, the custodian; Stephen Hopkins of Rhode Island, an acerbic drunk; Edward Rutledge of South Carolina, the mysterious youngest delegate who leads the Congress's Southern caucus; and Caesar Rodney of Delaware, among others.
+As Congress is assembled, President John Hancock notes that the entire New Jersey delegation has been absent for quite some time.
+A gloomy dispatch from George Washington, commander of the Continental Army, arrives by courier and is read aloud by Secretary Charles Thomson.
 Shortly thereafter, Richard Henry Lee returns, bearing a resolution for independence.
 Elated, Adams seconds the motion to open debate on the resolution.

 John Dickinson of Pennsylvania, a conservative and royal apologist, immediately moves to table the debate.
 The vote is close, but debate is ultimately approved, prompting Dickinson to denounce the desire for independence as an overreaction to petty squabbles with Great Britain.
-The debate becomes more heated and personal, sparking a physical fight between Dickinson and Adams and causing cancer-stricken Caesar Rodney to collapse.
-Rodney is taken back to Delaware, leaving George Read as their delegation's sole vote.
-Since Read is a conservative, South Carolina's Edward Rutledge moves to quickly end the debate and vote on independence, knowing it is likely to fail.
-At this moment, the new delegation from New Jersey arrives, with leader the Reverend John Witherspoon announcing he has explicit orders to vote for independence.
-Adams, now seeing a path to victory, pushes to proceed with the vote, since ties are broken by Hancock and Adams believes Hancock is a firm believer in independence.
+The debate becomes more heated and personal, sparking a physical fight between Dickinson and Adams and causing Caesar Rodney to intervene; Rodney collapses from cancer.
+Pro-independence Scotsman Thomas McKean escorts Rodney back to Delaware, leaving conservative George Read in control of Delaware's delegation.
+Read quickly seconds Rutledge's motion to end the debate and vote on independence, knowing it is likely to fail.
+At this moment, the Reverend John Witherspoon arrives, announcing that New Jersey's legislature has deposed its royal governor, Franklin's estranged loyalist son, and has sent Witherspoon as the new delegate with explicit instruction to vote for independence.
+Adams, now seeing a path to victory, pushes to proceed with the vote, since ties are broken by Hancock, an Adams ally who is also from Massachusetts.

-Dickinson suddenly makes another motion: that any vote in favor of independence must be unanimous.
-The vote, predictably, ends in a tie, but Hancock unexpectedly votes in favor of unanimity, explaining that if the colonies are not unanimous in their opinion, loyalist colonies will be turned against pro-independence colonies, spawning a civil war.
+Dickinson moves to require the vote for independence to be unanimous.
+The vote ends in a tie, but Hancock unexpectedly votes in favor of unanimity, explaining that if the colonies are divided, the crown will pit the colonies against each other.